Best Online Colleges in Michigan 2025

 check Price Check

-Michigan Reconnect covers tuition for residents attending in-district community colleges and recently expanded to include students ages 21-24.
+Michigan Reconnect tuition for residents attending in-district community colleges and recently expanded to include students ages 21-24.
 Students can save even more on their education by using their Michigan Reconnect benefits before transferring to one of the schools above to finish their bachelor’s degrees.

 10 Fast-Growing Careers in Michigan